 Like all facets of the economy, the national GPG continues to evolve and fluctuate due to socioeconomic factors, workforce stability and location.
 For the last 20 years, the GPG has swung between 13 per cent and 19 per cent.

-Between May and November of 2021, the average full-time earnings increased for both men and women, yet during this time increases to salaries were stronger for women, contributing to a decrease in the national pay gay.
-At the start of this period, the GPG was 14.2 per cent, thus falling to the current 13.8 per cent.
+Between November 2021 and May 2022, the average full-time earnings increased for both men and women, yet during this time increases to salaries were stronger for women, contributing to a decrease in the national pay gap.
+At the start of this period, the GPG was 13.8 per cent, thus falling to the current 14.1 per cent.

 When looking retrospectively, the peak of the GPG in the last 10 years occurred in November 2014 at a height of 18.6 per cent, indicating a five per cent drop across a seven-year period.